 Welcome to Aruba’s National Park

-This beautiful National Park in Aruba comprises almost 20% of the island.
-Enjoy gorgeous vistas of Aruba’s rugged terrain, desert-like hills filled with tall cacti, a breathtaking coastline and protected local flora and fauna.
+The beautiful Arikok National Park in Aruba, which includes the Ramsar site Spaans Lagoen, comprises almost 20% of the island.
+Enjoy gorgeous vistas of Aruba’s rugged terrain, desert-like hills filled with tall cacti, a breathtaking coastline and protected native flora and fauna.

-The National Park takes you on a memorable journey of the islands past offering unique geological, cultural and historical sites.
+Embark on a memorable journey of the island’s past by visiting the national park’s interesting geological formations and cultural-historical sites, surrounded by Aruba’s unique flora and fauna.
 These can all be enjoyed and explored either on your own or during guided tours.
-A wide variety of educational and informative programs and fun activities is available.
+A wide variety of educational and informative programs and fun activities are available.

 Policy Document: Managing Nature Conservation and High Impact Motorized Traffic